- Ys Book I & II

 While the graphics seem simplistic – and they are, in the older games – back in the day, the character artwork in the shops was simply amazing.
 The TurboGrafx-16 version was one of the first games released on the CD platform, and was a fine introduction to show off some impressive anime-style cutscenes.
 Another major trademark of the series – the action taking place in a decorated window frame – was ditched for later games.
 While it added an interesting feel, the actual playing field ended up rather cramped.

-Ys began its lineage on the Japanese home computer PC-88, spreading to other computers like the MSX2, FM-7 and X68000, and eventually received ports to almost every major console.
+Ys began its lineage on the Japanese home computer PC-88. spreading to other computers like the MSX2, FM-7 and X68000, and eventually received ports to almost every major console.
 Almost every new entry in the series mixes up the concept a bit: Ys III departed the furthest from the other games by shifting to a side view, but both of the initial versions of Ys IV (there were two entirely separate games released around the same time, plus two remakes later that shake things up even more) brought the classic overhead view back into play.
 Ys V drastically changed the formula by actually giving Adol an attack (and jump) button, while Ys VI brought the series into 3D, sort of.
-Finally in Ys Seven and Ys: Memories of Celceta, Adol gives up his lone wolf status, as players take control over a party of three characters, fighting on the field at the same time.
-For a series that’s nearly three decades old, it’s come a long way.
+Finally in Ys Seven, Ys: Memories of Celceta, and Ys VIII, Adol gives up his lone wolf status, as players take control over a party of three characters, fighting on the field at the same time.
+For a series that’s over three decades old, it’s come a long way.

 Ys (イース): Ancient Ys Vanished Omen / Ys: The Vanished Omens / Ancient Land of Ys / Ys I Eternal (イースI エターナル) – PC-88, PC-98, X1 Turbo, FM-7, MSX2, IBM PC, Apple II GS, Famicom, Master System, X68000, TurboGrafx-16 CD, Saturn, Mobile, Windows, PlayStation 2, Nintendo DS, PSP, Wii, Android, iOS (June 21, 1987)